 Creating music together can be a tremendously joyful act, binding us together in times of celebration and times of hardship.
 When Beethoven incorporated Friedrich Schiller’s “Ode to Joy” poem into his Ninth Symphony, it was a radical call for equality, freedom, and brotherhood.
 All Together: A Global Ode to Joy reimagines Beethoven’s Ninth Symphony as a 21st century call for unity, justice, and empowerment.

-In celebration of the 250th anniversary of Beethoven’s birth, visionary conductor Marin Alsop will lead performances of Beethoven’s Ninth Symphony on six continents with 10 renowned partner orchestras as part of a yearlong global project.
-Partners will reimagine the concert experience for their communities, presenting newly created music alongside the music of Beethoven and artists from their region.
+In celebration of the 250th anniversary of Beethoven’s birth, visionary conductor Marin Alsop will lead performances of Beethoven’s Ninth Symphony on five continents with nine renowned orchestras as part of a yearlong global project.
+Partners will reimagine the concert experience for their communities, incorporating newly created music alongside the music of Beethoven and artists from their region.
 As part of each performance, “Ode to Joy” will be translated into a local language.

 Jump to section:

 What is joy?

 - “Joy for me is sort of a very deep-rooted emotion.
 It’s like an incredibly huge magnolia tree.
 You don’t see the beginnings of it.
 You just feel those roots.
 And then somehow this incredible beauty just grows.” —Marin Alsop